The Ultimate Guide to Ticks: Tick-Fever and other Tick-Borne Diseases, Removal & Tick Prevention in Dogs and Cats

 How to inspect your pet for Ticks

 Run your fingers over your pet’s body with gentle pressure.
-Feel for any small bumps, granules or dust (tick eggs).
+Feel for any small bumps, granules or dust particles (tick eggs).
 Do not miss out important areas like inside and around the ears, around the eyelids, under the collar, under the front legs, between the back legs, between the toes, and around the tail.
 Anytime you come across a bump, part the fur to get a closer look at it and ensure if it is indeed a tick.
 Once you know it is, you need to get rid of the tick immediately.
 There are a few ways you can do that.

 Manually removing ticks from your pet